aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 #### Update deprecated features

  - Delete features deprecated in this release
- - Update wagtail.utils.deprecation
+ - Update `wagtail.utils.deprecation`

-For example, lets say we are releasing wagtail 3.5:
+For example, lets say we are releasing Wagtail 6.0:

-1. Look for RemovedInWagtail35Warning messages and remove the features they are warning about
+1. Look for `RemovedInWagtail60Warning` messages and remove the features they are warning about
-2. In wagtail.utils.deprecation:
+2. In `wagtail.utils.deprecation`:
-    - Delete RemovedInWagtail35Warning
+    - Delete `RemovedInWagtail60Warning`
-    - Change RemovedInWagtail36Warning to a DeprecationWarning
+    - Change `RemovedInWagtail70Warning` to a `DeprecationWarning`
-    - Create a new warning called RemovedInWagtail37Warning which inherits from PendingDeprecationWarning
+    - Create a new warning called `RemovedInWagtail80Warning` which inherits from `PendingDeprecationWarning`

 #### Drop support for old versions of Django